 The following review is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.

 Eve has naturally gravitated towards other expatriates in the area and has made friends with the Lawes family, who live in the villa directly opposite from hers.
-Old Mr Lawes (Wilfred Hyde Whyte) is now retired and is an avid collector of antiques, much to his sour-faced wife’s incomprehension.
-Eve clearly enjoys the company of Janice (played by the lovely Petula Clark in her last film role before her singing career took off) though it is slightly hard to understand why she is engaged to her stuffed shirt of a brother Toby, except maybe that she is on the rebound.
-This is clearly something that also puzzles insurance investigator Dermot Kinross (a rare role as the hero for the charming Dan O’Herlihy), who has been sent to check on some of the recent robberies (and who amusingly refers to Toby as a ‘chemise farci’) and interviews both Sir Maurice and Eve, both of whom have insurance cover with his company.
-Kinross is immediately smitten with Eve though he won’t admit it right away.
+Old Mr Lawes (Wilfred Hyde White) is now retired and is an avid collector of antiques, much to his sour-faced wife’s incomprehension.
+Eve clearly enjoys the company of Janice (played by the lovely Petula Clark, in her last film role before her singing career took off) though it is slightly hard to understand why she is engaged to her stuffed shirt of a brother Toby, except maybe that she is on the rebound.
+This is clearly something that also puzzles insurance investigator Dermot Kinross (a rare role as the hero for the charming Dan O’Herlihy), who has been sent to check on some of the recent robberies (and who amusingly refers to Toby as a ‘chemise farce’).
+He thus interviews both Sir Maurice and Eve as both have insurance cover with his company.
+Kinross is immediately smitten with Eve, though he won’t admit it right away.
 That evening he pretends to bump into them at a restaurant and immediately makes the rather callow Toby (Jack Watling) jealous.
 Eve senses the tension and so announces that she and Toby will marry in two weeks time.
 This troubles Sir Maurice as he has heard some disturbing news about Eve’s earlier marriage to Ned and is worried that this will have a negative impact on his sons’ career prospects at the bank.

 His fears seem borne out when, later that night, Ned (played with his usual oily charm by William Franklyn) uses his old key to the house to enter into Eve’s bedroom, threatening to create a scandal if she doesn’t take him back.
 Just as Ned seems to be getting quite violent, the scene is interrupted by Toby, who phones even though it is 2AM.
 Ned capriciously makes to open the curtain to Eve bedroom window, to scadalise the ultra-conservative Toby.
 But across the way he sees not her suitor but the dead body of Sir Maurice – and a pair of gloved hands turning out the lights.
 Eve panics and desperately pushed Ned out of her room, making him accidentally tumble down the stairs.
 He seems only to have a bloody nose, but they are seen exiting the back door by the maid Marie, who locks her mistress out of the house to create mischief.